rozanaim2026/product-service/README.md

 # ⭐ Support

-If you found this project helpful,

-please consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a ⭐ on GitHub.
 It really helps and motivates me to build more cloud-native projects.

 ---
 <div align="center">

-## ☁️ Built with Node.js • Express.js • PostgreSQL • Docker • Amazon ECS • Amazon ECR • Amazon RDS • Jenkins
+## ☁️ Built with Node.js • Express.js • PostgreSQL • Docker • Render • Aiven

-### ❤️ Part of the LUCCI Cloud Native E-Commerce Platform
+### ❤️ Part of the LUCCI Cloud Native E-Commerce Platform (Free-Tier Edition)

 </div>